neuro-inc/neuro-cli/docs/jobs_reference.rst

       :return: Asynchronous context manager which can be used to access stdin/stdout/stderr, see :class:`StdStream` for details.

+   .. comethod:: get_capacity(presets: Mapping[str, Preset]) -> Mapping[str, int]

+      Get counts of available job for current cluster for each available preset.

+      The returned numbers reflect the remaining *cluster capacity*.
+In other words, it displays how many concurrent jobs for each preset can be started at the moment of the method call.

+      The returned capacity is an approximation, the real value can differ if already running jobs are finished or another user starts own jobs at the same time.

+      :param presets: presets mapping, as :attr:`Config.presets` attribute.

+      :return: A mapping of *preset_name* to *count*, where *count* is a number of concurrent jobs that can be executed using *preset_name*.

    .. comethod:: kill(id: str) -> None

       Kill a job.